SrgElephant/Schnucks-Coupon-Applier/README.md

 # Schnucks-Coupon-Applier

   This program automates applying all of the digital coupons to a Schnucks account.
-Includes opening the web broswer, logging in, clipping coupons, and optionally sending an email with the updated coupon value.
+Includes opening the web browser, logging in, clipping coupons, and optionally sending an email with the updated coupon value.

   Created with Ubuntu as the OS, and Firefox as the web broswer.
 Two parts to this project: